Causal-net category: Introduction

-Recall that for any topological space $X$, its path category $P(X)$ is the small category with points of $X$ as objects and with unparametrised oriented paths as morphisms.
-If we view a directed graph as a combinatorial model of a "finite topological space", the topological and the algebraic constructions of path categories coincide.
-Moreover, a morphism of directed graphs (defined as that of causal-nets in $\mathbf{Cau}$) models a "continuous mapping of finite topological spaces".
+Recall that for any topological space $X$, its path category $\mathcal{P}(X)$ is the small category with points of $X$ as objects and with unparametrised oriented paths as morphisms.
+If we view a directed graph as a combinatorial model of a "finite topological space", where vertices and directed paths play the roles of points and unparametrised oriented paths, respectively, then the topological and the algebraic constructions of path categories coincide.
+Moreover, a morphism of directed graphs (defined similarly as that of causal-nets in $\mathbf{Cau}$) models a "continuous mapping of finite topological spaces".
+It is this analogy that inspires us to introduce the category $\mathbf{Cau}$.

-Given a small symmetric monoidal category $\mathcal{S}$, we can define a functor $F_{\mathcal{S}}:\mathbf{Cau}\to \mathbf{Set}$, called the \textbf{causal-algebra associated with $\mathcal{S}$}.
-To give a precise definition of $F_{\mathcal{S}}$, we need some preliminaries.
+Given a small symmetric monoidal category $\mathbf{S}$, we can define a functor $\mathcal{F}_{\mathbf{S}}:\mathbf{Cau}\to \mathbf{Set}$, called the \textbf{causal-algebra associated with $\mathbf{S}$}.
+To give a precise definition of $\mathcal{F}_{\mathbf{S}}$, we need some preliminaries.

-A \textbf{closed-diagram} (or simply \textbf{diagram}) in $\mathcal{S}$ consists of a causal-net $G$, a polarization of $G$ (a choice of linear orders on each incoming-edge set $I(v)$ and outgoing-edge set $O(v)$), an \textbf{edge-decoration} $d_o:E(G)\to Ob(\mathcal{S})$ (a mapping from the edge set to the object set) and a \textbf{vertex-decoration} $d_m:V(G)\to Mor(\mathcal{S})$ (a mapping from the vertex set to the morphism set), such that for each vertex $v\in V(G)$, $d_m(v)$ is a morphism from the object $d_o(h_1)\otimes\cdots\otimes d_o(h_k)$ to the object $d_o(h'_1)\otimes\cdots\otimes d_o(h'_l)$, where $h_1<\cdots<h_k$ and $h'_1<\cdots<h'_l$ are the linearly ordered incoming-edges and outgoing-edges of $v$, respectively; especially, when $v$ is source vertex, the domain of $d_m(v)$ is defined as the unit object and when $v$ is sink vertex, the codomain of $d_m(v)$ is defined as the unit object.
+A \textbf{closed-diagram} (or simply \textbf{diagram}) in $\mathbf{S}$ consists of a causal-net $G$, a polarization of $G$ (a choice of linear orders on each incoming-edge set $I(v)$ and outgoing-edge set $O(v)$, \cite{[JS91]}), an \textbf{edge-decoration} $d_o:E(G)\to Ob(\mathbf{S})$ (a mapping from the edge set to the object set) and a \textbf{vertex-decoration} $d_m:V(G)\to Mor(\mathbf{S})$ (a mapping from the vertex set to the morphism set), such that for each vertex $v\in V(G)$, $d_m(v)$ is a morphism from the object $d_o(h_1)\otimes\cdots\otimes d_o(h_k)$ to the object $d_o(h'_1)\otimes\cdots\otimes d_o(h'_l)$, where $h_1<\cdots<h_k$ and $h'_1<\cdots<h'_l$ are the linearly ordered incoming-edges and outgoing-edges of $v$, respectively; especially, when $v$ is a source vertex, the domain of $d_m(v)$ is defined to be the unit object and when $v$ is a sink vertex, the codomain of $d_m(v)$ is defined to be the unit object.
 This is consistent with the unit convention.
 When a diagram has $G$ as the underlying causal-net, we call it a diagram on $G$.